Some species of mosquitoes are able to transmit diseases to humans. Female mosquitoes feed on the blood of humans and other animals.

 Mosquitoes reproduce by laying eggs on standing water, and they can develop in any standing water that lasts more than 4 days.
 Even a small bucket can become home to up to 1,000 mosquitoes!

-To reduce the number of mosquitoes around your home, eliminate places where mosquitoes breed:
+To reduce mosquitoes around your home, get rid of places where mosquitoes breed:

-- Keep swimming pools maintained by proper chlorination and working equipment.
+• Maintain swimming pools with proper chlorination and equipment

-- Keep vegetation in and around ornamental ponds thinned.
+• Thin vegetation in and around ornamental ponds

-- Consider adding a water feature to your pond since immature mosquitoes cannot breathe in moving water.
+• Consider adding a water feature to your pond—immature mosquitoes cannot breathe in moving water.

 Prevent Mosquito Bites

-- Install or repair all window and door screens.
+• Install or repair window and door screens

-- Avoid perfumes and colognes when outdoors for long periods of time.
+• Avoid perfumes and colognes when going outdoors for long periods of time

-- Hunters should wear gloves when handling and cleaning animals to prevent blood exposure to bare hands.
-Game meat should be cooked thoroughly.
+• If you hunt, wear gloves when handling and cleaning animals to avoid exposure bare hands to blood.
+Cook game meat thoroughly.

 Get Mosquitofish